 - Ecommerce Conversion Rate > "0.2%"

-In addition to the dimensions and metrics you use in filters, you also have to set the scope of the data for a filter.
+In addition to identifying the dimensions and metrics for individual filters in a segment, you can also set the scope of the data for a filter.
 There are three different scopes you can use:

 - Hit: Behavior confined to a single action, for example, viewing a page or starting a video.